Packet-Clearing-House/tableManager/README.md

 }
 ```

+## Development

+Pull requests are always welcome!

+Please ensure your code has no warnings in the error log.
+Also, do as I do, which is:

+1. ``cd``ing into the ``examples`` directory
+1. running a web server via ``php -S  localhost:8000``
+1. cut a new branch for my changes
+1. edit ``tableManager.php`` and ensure there's a working example which tests my change
+1. update readme.md if needed
+1. opening a pull request for my change
+1. code review/QA pull request
+1. merge to master

 ## Release history

+* 1.3 - Apr 11th, 2017 - Update security docs per #5, add way to do development with non-ssl per #6, add sort to enum/drop downs per #7
 * 1.2 - Mar 18th, 2017 - Add protection against [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF))
 * 1.1 - Mar 16th, 2017 - Add Examples & phpDocs, fixed minor bug in edit form CSS
 * 1.0 - Mar 15th, 2017 - First post